 You will need to be an advanced diver to get the full Cenote Angelita diving experience.
 It offers something truly unique even compared to the many other fascinating cenotes on the Yucatan peninsula but it is very deep indeed.
 The dense hydrogen sulfate cloud which separates the fresh water above from the salt water below creates a one-of-a-kind effect which really has to be seen to be believed.

-We will provide you with all the necessary equipment for this dive: 5mm wetsuit, boots, fins, mask, BCD or a plate with harness and wing, DIN regulators scuba pro, Hog, aqualung, apex, dive computer, lights and a Go Pro camera.
+We will provide you with all the necessary equipment for this dive: complete dive gear, 5mm wetsuit, torchand a Go Pro camera.

-Classification: you need to have advanced dive qualifications.
+Certification: you need to have advanced open water certification.

 The Cenote Angelita cave has no tunnels besides a couple of small swim-throughs.
 It is essentially one large cavern, edged by some stalactites, which descends to around 180 feet in depth.
 That’s a lot further down than you’ll usually go, though.
 The really amazing views are all tied to the effects created by the halocline and the hydrogen sulfate cloud which hovers at around 100 feet.

 Dip beneath the cloud and you will see a truly bizarre effect.
 The change from fresh water to salt water makes it look as if you are floating in the air above a river bed.
 You can take a look at some photos to get the idea.
 But really experiencing it in person is something else entirely!